Where’s Your Okra?

 . . . .

 I am so very excited to share this alchemical part of my journey with you.
 I really want you to know that you can be cleansed and healed by your dreams if you develop the practice of following where and how they lead.
-It never ceases to amaze me, the capacity that is present for us to be cleansed of every shadow that lurks in the hidden closets of our cognitive, unconscious and cellular memories.
-The key to moving forward in the most authentic and juicy manifestation of your personhood is to get unblocked from the material that keeps you stuck in the old ways of being.
-If you would like know more about Archetypal Dreamwork as a form of spiritual practice and means for inward journey and inner cleansing, please reach out to me via the form below, or email me directly at nowjourneyhome@gmail.com.
-I am based in metropolitan Atlanta, GA, USA, but work with clients anywhere in the world via in-person visit, phone, or HIPAA compliant video conferencing online.
+If you would like know more about the process of Archetypal Dreamwork as an avenue for inward journey and healing, please reach out to me via the form below, or email me directly at nowjourneyhome@gmail.com.
+I am based in metropolitan Atlanta, GA, USA, but work with clients anywhere via in-person visit, phone, or HIPAA compliant video conferencing.

 Much love to you,